SpineEventEngine/SpineEventEngine.github.io/docs/concepts/snapshot.md

 ---
 <h2 class="top">Snapshot</h2>

 Snapshot is a state of an Aggregate.
-A snapshot ”sits” in between events in the history, so that you do not have to replay them all.
+A snapshot ”sits” in between events in the history.

-You read events backwards until you encounter a snapshot, then apply it to the Aggregate, and then play trailing events.
+`AggregateStorage` reads events backwards until encounters a snapshot, applies it to the Aggregate, and plays trailing events.